Dynamics of defects and interfaces for interacting quantum hard disks: Introduction

-In our previous work, we explored the dynamics of the \textit{quantum hard disk model} \cite{QHD}, a lattice-based quantum analog of the classical hard disk model, where the constraint is induced by each particle carrying an excluded volume in the form of a disk (see Fig.~\ref{fig:figure_0}(A)).
-While, the static equilibrium properties of the quantum model turned out to be exactly identical to the classical case with a symmetry-broken crystalline phase at high particle densities, the dynamics has revealed genuine quantum effects.
-The key observation in this previous work has been that there exists a large number of defects and interfaces of this crystalline phase which remain stable and nonergodic only in the quantum world.
-As a consequence, the quantum hard disk model on a lattice exhibits nonergodic behavior even in 2D due to the effect of quantum interference.
-A one-dimensional analogue of quantum hard rods has in the meantime also been realized experimentally \cite{Weckesser2024bpd}.
+In our previous work~\cite{QHD}, we introduced and studied the quantum hard-disk model, a lattice-based quantum analog of the classical hard-disk system.
+Here, the exclusion constraint is realized via particles that carry a finite “excluded volume,” implemented as a hard-core radius around each particle (see Fig.~\ref{fig:figure_0}(A)).
+While the model’s equilibrium properties matched the classical case—featuring a crystalline phase at high density—its dynamics revealed intrinsically quantum phenomena.
+Most notably, we identified a large number of defect and interface configurations that are dynamically stable only in the quantum model, owing to interference effects that prevent thermalization.
+As a result, the model exhibits nonergodic behavior even in two dimensions, defying conventional expectations for generic interacting systems.
+Recent developments have linked these nonergodic structures to the mechanism of quantum many-body caging, where constraints and interference stabilize long-lived atypical eigenstates~\cite{benami_2025}.

-While our previous results established the existence of stable quantum interfaces, one key open question has remained: to what extent do these structures persist when perturbations and deformations of the quantum hard-disk model are introduced?
-To address this, we extend our analysis by introducing additional short-range soft-core interactions and investigating their impact on defect and interface stability.
+While our prior work established the existence of stable quantum interfaces, a key open question remained: How robust are these structures under perturbations or deformations of the Hamiltonian?
+To answer this, we now extend our study by introducing additional short-range soft-core interactions, probing whether nonergodic behavior and defect stability persist beyond this limit.
+So this model is a compelling platform for studying nonergodicity, and they exhibit rich behavior.
+Moreover, a one-dimensional analog of the model, involving quantum hard rods, has now been realized experimentally~\cite{Weckesser2024bpd}, further motivating the study of this model.

-We find that such additional soft-core interactions give rise to a kind of dynamical heterogeneity, where distinct initial defect or interface configurations exhibit widely varying relaxation dynamics.
-Remarkably, we observe that some defects remain capable of retaining memory of the initial state for arbitrarily long times, a robustness that stems from the persistence of quantum many-body scars even in the presence of interactions.
-Meanwhile, other configurations that were exhibiting nonergodic behavior in the original quantum hard-disk model now display long-lived plateaus before eventually thermalizing.
-We also observe that for certain initial configurations, the lattice can exhibit phase coexistence, where portions become ergodic while other areas retain a crystalline structure.
-Our findings establish the quantum hard-disk model as a robust platform for studying constrained quantum interface dynamics, with implications for quantum simulations of non-ergodic behavior.